 Soil retention and erosion are complex issues, especially in the face of environmental change.
 Scientists are always looking to find the ideal solution to prevent or mitigate erosion and lost vegetation.
 Although there are many options available, one of the most viable appears to be live stakes, which are also called live cuttings or pole plantings.
-Instead of using artificial stakes, this method uses a plant's natural defense – the root system – to provide fast protection against erosion.
+This method uses a plant's natural defense – the root system – to provide fast protection against erosion instead of using artificial stakes.
 In addition to protecting the area against erosion, this is also a low-cost and practical solution to avoid soil and stream bank degradation.

 Live staking is adaptable to many places where plants take root: alongside streams, rivers, lakes, and ponds.
 Live staking is most beneficial in areas with a minimal chance of washout.
-Live staking is considered to be a preventative method for curtailing erosion; Therefore, it is best applied to a surface area before severe decay occurs.
-Advantage of live stakes is that they are much more mature than seedlings.
-Which makes them much stronger and more resilient when it comes to mitigating the impact of erosion.
-Since live staking works in harmony with the surrounding environment, it can also work in tandem with the local vegetation.
+Live staking is considered a preventative method for curtailing erosion; Therefore, it is best applied to a surface area before severe decay occurs.
+The advantage of live stakes is that they are much more mature than seedlings, which makes them much more robust and more resilient when mitigating the impact of erosion.
+Since live staking works in harmony with the surrounding environment, it can also work with the local vegetation.

-On its own, live staking is undoubtedly a standalone erosion control method.
-Its effectiveness, if used in combination with other erosion control techniques; such as steep slopes and riverbanks that have traditionally had higher erosion rates.
+On its own, live staking is undoubtedly a standalone erosion control method is used in combination with other erosion control techniques, such as steep slopes and riverbanks that have traditionally had higher erosion rates.